On the symmetry behind duality: (Distributive) (embedded) bi-dcpos

-is an embedded bi-dcpo.
-Note that the definition of embedded bi-dcpos matches very well the definition of canonical extensions: the axiom defining double base lattices is the density of canonical extensions, and our double compactness is the compactness of canonical extensions.
-Note also that the closure of $A$ in $L$ under joins (meets) is the same as the closure under directed joins (codirected meets), which somehow pairs well with our (co)directedness axiom.\footnote{Concering canonical extensions, we also mention that the \emph{canonical extension} of a locally compact frame $\O$ in the sense of \cite{Jakl2020} is the basic function $\O \hookrightarrow \mathfrak{B}(\ScottOpFilt(\O), \O, \ko)$ mapping $\O$ into the concept lattice of the bi-dcpo $(\ScottOpFilt(\O), \O, \ni)$ (i.e., the underlying complete lattice of the corresponding embedded bi-dcpo).
+is an embedded bi-dcpo. \footnote{Concerning canonical extensions, we also mention that the \emph{canonical extension} of a locally compact frame $\O$ in the sense of \cite{Jakl2020} is the basic function $\O \hookrightarrow \mathfrak{B}(\ScottOpFilt(\O), \O, \ni)$ mapping $\O$ into the concept lattice of the bi-dcpo $(\ScottOpFilt(\O), \O, \ni)$ (i.e., the underlying complete lattice of the corresponding embedded bi-dcpo).
 A further treatment of canonical extensions of frames is in \cite{JaklSuarez2025}.
 There, various classes of filters on a frame $\O$ are considered: completely prime filters, Scott-open filters, exact filters, and strongly exact filters.
-We note that, for any frame $\O$, the class of completely prime filters $\mathrm{CPFilt}(\O)$ of $\O$ is closed under directed unions and consists of Scott-open filters.
+We note that, for any frame $\O$, the set of completely prime filters $\mathrm{CPFilt}(\O)$ of $\O$ is closed under directed unions; moreover, every completely prime filter is Scott-open.
 Therefore, if $\O$ has enough completely prime filters (i.e., if it is spatial), $(\mathrm{CPFilt}(\O), \O, \ni)$ is a bi-dcpo (see \cref{r:identify}), and the complete lattice in the embedded bi-dcpo associated to it is what is called in \cite{JaklSuarez2025} the \emph{$\mathrm{CPFilt}(\O)$-extension $\O^{\mathrm{CPFilt}(\O)}$} of $\O$.
-The same thing happens for the family of Scott-open filters (\cref{ex:open-filter-determined}), while we do not fall within the realm of bi-dcpos for the families of exact and strongly exact filters; however, we still fall within the setting of polarities and double base lattices, as illustrated in \cite{JaklSuarez2025}.} \end{example}
+The same thing happens for the family of Scott-open filters (\cref{ex:open-filter-determined}).
+Instead, we do not fall within the realm of bi-dcpos for the families of exact and strongly exact filters; however, we still fall within the setting of polarities and double base lattices, as illustrated in \cite{JaklSuarez2025}.} \end{example}